tisaconundrum2/tisaconundrum2/README.md

 Like I said, super generic and borderline not even an AI.
 I will say that I revamped this application and created a Python Qt project that responds much better to user input.
 This application utilizes pyAIML to communicate.
 You can see more of that project here: https://github.com/tisaconundrum2/pyAIML

 Little known fact, is that I was president of the Robotics club back during my Uni days.
-I created an entire program to help students to learn the basics of electronics and robotics.
-It was super fun, and I ended up building a nice self driving RC car out of it.
+I created an entire program to help students learn the basics of electronics and robotics.
+It was fun, and I ended up building a nice self driving RC car out of it.
 I have a whole instructables on it if you're curious. https://www.instructables.com/Wall-Following-Robot-Car/

 Anyways, that's all from me.
 Thanks for checking out my Github.
 </body>

-- 🔭 I’m currently working on [MailMind AI](https://mailmind.ai)
+- 🔭 I’m currently working on [My Resume](https://tisaconundrum2.github.io/MyResume/)

-- 🌱 I’m currently learning and working in **Javascript React C# Node JS**
+- 🌱 I’m currently learning and working in **Python, Blazor C# .NET, JS**

-- 👯 I’m looking to collaborate on [MailMind AI](https://mailmind.ai)
+- 👯 I’m looking to collaborate on [I'm Open]()

 - 👨‍💻 All of my projects are available at [https://github.com/tisaconundrum2/](https://github.com/tisaconundrum2/)